swiss-ai-center/a-guide-to-mlops/docs/clean-up.md

     **Close the Billing Account**

-    To remove the project from the Billing Acocunt:
+    To remove the project from the Billing Account:

     1. Go to the
        [Google Cloud Billing Console](https://console.cloud.google.com/billing){:target="\_blank"}.